reeyaagrawal/Quiz-App/README.md

 ### 4. Update database password

-Update your password in Java files:
+Update username and password of mysql in Java files:

 ```java
 DriverManager.getConnection(